Creative-Emporium/BuildNanoGPT-Plus/README.md

 - [x] Add Model format Convertion.

 The trained model now can be converted to the Huggingface transformers format with the function convert_to_hf from convert_to_hf.py.

+- [x] Support loading any transformers model.

+In the past, only specified pretrained models can be loaded.
+Now they can all be loaded.
+The config can be read from transformers model configs.

 - [x] Add Comparison Evaluation by an LLM.